boturnbow/monarisa/about.md

 ## My Sailing Life ..
 So Far!

- * 1992 - College sailing class with Sunfish and small beach catamaran in Waco, Tx
+ * 1992 - College sailing class with Sunfish and small beach catamaran in Waco, TX
  * 2002 - 2003 - Crewed on an E-scow on Canyon Ferry Reservoir, MT
  * 2003 - 2008 - Member of True North Sail Club on Canyon Ferry
  * 2008 - 2015 - Owned a MacGregor 22 - *Blue Mona*